Prym: History

+At the beginning of the 17th century, Protestants' loss of guild rights in catholic Aachen which caused brass manufacturer Christian Prym (1614–83) and his family to move to nearby Stolberg.
+In 1642 he settled down at Dollartshammer, the head office of the family company which remains at the same location.

-In the 19th century the Pryms produced the first finished products made not only of brass, but also of steel and iron in addition to the rolled material and wires made of the traditional copper alloys.
-Under the management of William (1811–83) the company entered a new era of success.
+In the 19th century, the Pryms produced the first finished products made not only of brass, but also of steel and iron in addition to the rolled material and wires made of the traditional copper alloys.
+Under the management of William Prym (1811–83), the company entered a new era of success.
 His son Heinrich August (1843–1927) did his apprenticeship in Birmingham and used the knowledge acquired there to introduce mechanical manufacturing of metal haberdashery in Germany.

-Hans Friedrich (1875–1965), son of August, expanded the Austrian production and sales branches he had been leading since 1908, to a dominating position in the Austrian monarchy and the crown lands.
-In this period, in 1903, he made the ingenious improvement to the press fastener, already invented in 1885.
+Hans Friedrich (1875–1965), son of Heinrich August, expanded the Austrian production and sales branches he had been leading since 1908, to a dominating position in the Austrian monarchy and the crown lands.
+In 1903, he improved to the press fastener, already invented in 1885, by inventing a double S-spring.
+The press fastener was later marketed under the brand names "Prym" and "Prym’s Zukunft".

-"Prym" and "Prym’s Zukunft" (Prym’s future) became the earliest brand names of the 20th century, the stag – featured in the family’s coat of arms – with a needle in his antlers one of the most famous trademarks.
-In the following years, Hans’ great commitment was to the export business.
-Thus, not long after World War One, he established a business in Schweidnitz (Silesia), a branch in Berlin for sales in the East, and a subsidiary in the USA.
-In 1932, he modernised the brass rolling mill in Stolberg established prior to the turn of the century, despite the general lack of orders.
-A decision that turned out to be economically extremely successful.
-During World War Two, the company produced turbine blades and war related materials in addition to its rolled materials, wires and haberdashery; however, Hans never became a member of the National Socialist Party.